FEDERAL AVIATION ADMINISTRATION TECHNICAL CENTER (USDOT)

 What Has Been Done to Clean Up the Site?

-Pump-and-treat systems are in place to address groundwater contamination.
-These systems bring contaminated water to a central treatment plant, where the contaminants, primarily volatile organic compounds (VOCs), break down into nontoxic byproducts.
-The systems then pump the treated water back into the aquifer.
+Thermal Conductive Heating (THC) is in place to address groundwater contamination.
+This system heats contaminated water contaminanted with volatile organic compounds (VOCs) until the contaminants break down into nontoxic byproducts.
 One area of groundwater contamination remains in which the New Jersey Air National Guard manages.
 It is currently in the remedial investigation/feasibility stage of the Superfund process.

 What Is the Current Site Status?

 The FAA has identified almost 30 areas of concern at the site.

 Contaminated soil and sediment have generally been addressed by removals and in some cases covers and land use controls (LUCs).
 Covers and LUCs are designed to prevent unacceptable exposure.
 The Navy formerly occupied the site and is responsible for several OUs including contaminated soil and sediment.
 Most notably, mercury contamination is found in on-site streams and reservoir sediment.
 Past U.S. Navy activities may also have left behind unexploded ordinance.
 FUDS’ Military Munitions Response Program is currently looking into this possibility.
 Once the investigation is complete, a remedy will be selected.